AELE Expert Witness/Litigation

 {10} Other information revelant in evaluating your services (publications, awards, achievements, special interests):

-I offer a unique combination of real-life experience, a researcher and adjunct professor of criminal justice at the undergraduate university level.
-I have over 25 years experience in the operation and administration of one of the largest local corrections systems in the United States.
+I offer a unique combination of real-life experience, a researcher and adjunct instructor of criminal justice at the undergraduate university level.
+I have over 29 years experience in the operation and administration of one of the largest local corrections systems in the United States.
 I have been invited by agencies around the country to be a quest speaker and instructor for national conferences and training seminars.
-I have a distinct advantage over most of my colleagues because I have personal work experience in every facet of a corrections/jail facility.
+I have a distinct advantage over other criminal justice experts because I have personal work experience in every facet of a corrections/jail facility.